 Queensland Health aims to build a skilled workforce that is representative of the Queensland community.
 Activities which help to achieve this aim include:

-- implementation of the Queensland Health Equal Employment Opportunity Policy to encourage and support workforce diversity
+- implementation of the Queensland Health Workforce Diverstiy and Inclusion Strategy 2017-2022

 - supporting the Queensland Transcultural Mental Health Centre to continue to draw on the diversity of the mental health workforce by using the language and cultural skills of mental health professionals to assist in providing services to mental health consumers from diverse backgrounds.